The Internet of Things - IoT

 Scalability: SCADA was designed for industrial applications only.
 The internet of things model is scalable from large industrial applications that SCADA traditionally served down to individual, personal devices.

-Security: Most SCADA systems used dedicated circuits that were not accessible to outsiders or other unauthorized parties.
+Security: Most SCADA systems used dedicated, isolated circuits that were not accessible to outsiders or other unauthorized parties.

 Neighbors Unlocking your Front Door?

-As with damn near everything on the internet, manufacturers of IoT devices rarely pay any mind to security concerns.
+As with many things on or regarding the internet, manufacturers of IoT devices don't pay much attention to security concerns.
 They want their gadgets to be cheap, easy to set up, and work seamlessly.
-They aren't too interested in complicating things by imposing too much inconvenient and pesky security.
-As a result, many IoT devices have weak or no security, weak or no encryption, default passwords, easily defeated access methods, and are more vulnerable to attack from outside bad actors.
+They aren't too interested in complicating things by imposing too much pesky security.
+As a result, many IoT devices have weak or no security, weak or no encryption, default passwords, easily defeated access methods, and are generally more vulnerable to attack from outside bad actors.